 Hampden Road runs through the centre of Battery Point.
 The residential area is a combination of early workers cottages built from handmade bricks and grand sandstone homes.
 Now also home to fine-dining establishments, antique stores and the popular Jackman & McRoss Bakery, there are several good reasons to wander along this way.

 If all the wandering has you building up a thirst, the Shipwright’s Arms Hotel is at 29 Trumpeter Street in Battery Point.
 They bill themselves as…

 “A traditional old English corner pub filled with history, tradition and pride” .

-They have been operating as the “Shippies” since 1846 and they do have a collection of Tasmanian maritime memorabilia, so I guess that makes them entitled to the claim.
+The pub has been operating as “Shippies” since 1846 and it does have a collection of Tasmanian maritime memorabilia, so I guess that makes them entitled to the claim.

 In these times of promoting modern cuisine and slick dining areas, I thought the following blurb from their website was pretty funny:

 No Pokies • No TAB • No Tofu • No Keno

 No Pool Table • No Live Music • No Bok Choy